Are You Ready?

 Planning & Exercises

-The Office of Emergency and Public Health Preparedness has developed a variety of emergency operations plans to guide response to all types of public health emergencies and hazards within Louisville Metro.
+Public Health Preparedness has developed a variety of emergency operations plans to guide response to all types of public health emergencies and hazards within Louisville Metro.
 Our plans reflect the particular needs of our citizens and community, and include insight and collaboration with a number of area partners and organizations.
 We don’t just write plans—we also coordinate ground operations, educate responders, and assist with the practice of emergency plans.
 In addition, we are actively involved in the CDC's Cities Readiness Initiative (CRI), a federal program designed to enhance preparedness in our nation’s largest population centers.

 We are available to coordinate resources, and assist in developing and implementing emergency operations plans for Louisville Metro healthcare facilities, alongside our healthcare coalition, HERA.
 We also participate in and facilitate city and state drills, which allow us to test our emergency operations plans and build a stronger public health response capability.
 For more information or resources surround our planning capabilities, please contact Paul Kern, Public Health Planner.